A Bank’s Lawsuit Threatens to Unwind the Braskem Control Sale

 What is the Braskem control sale dispute about?

-Banco Safra, a creditor owed about one hundred and five million dollars, has asked a São Paulo court to suspend the transfer of Braskem’s control to an IG4-backed fund.
+Banco Safra, a creditor owed about $105 million, has asked a São Paulo court to suspend the transfer of Braskem’s control to an IG4-backed fund.
 It argues the deal wrongly shields the buyer from inherited debts because it was a direct sale rather than a competitive auction.

 Why does the Braskem control sale matter for other companies?